phette23/c4l16-cli-workshop/cataloging-exercise/instructions.md

 We learned earlier to pass information to a script using a `--limit` flag and positional parameters.
 That's all well and good, but what if we're given a script or program and we're not sure what flags it accepts or where the positional parameters go?
 We can often search the web for answers, and that's a fine approach, but one of the nicest things about the command line is how documentation is often right at our fingertips.

-@TODO ERIC write the exercise-two script!!!

 In this folder there's a "exercise-two.py" script.
 Find out what it does and run it successfully on our sample MRC file.
 Unsure where to start?
 There's a common convention whereby the flag `--help` or its shorthand `-h` will provide information.
 Try getting help with and then using the script.
+Run the script multiple times with different parameters to make sure you understand its usage.

 Let's return to MARCgrep.pl too; what if we want to find out how many records _do not_ have a certain field?
 Let's use MARCgrep's help to find out!